pulumi/registry/themes/default/content/registry/packages/vsphere/installation-configuration.md

 ---
 title: vSphere Setup
-meta_desc: This page provides an overview on how to setup use Pulumi and the vSphere SDK to
+meta_desc: Provides an overview on how to setup use Pulumi and the vSphere SDK to
            manage and provision resources.
 layout: installation
 ---